 Here are a couple of examples of motherhood in the Bluff:

 - From May until just recently, the other half of the duplex which serves as our church building housed five adults and eleven children.
 Some of these children responded to several months of Sunday School and church attendance with improved behavior.
 Most, however, did not.
-On one occasion one of these children stole chewing gum out of the purse of one of our Sunday School teachers and ran with it towards her home.
+Several weeks ago our RPM&M blue piggy bank (the contents of which support the Reformed Presbyterian Missions & Ministry fund) was stolen, and because of the circumstances under which it disappeared we know that it had to be one of the neighbour children, though we don’t know which one.
+A month ago one of these children stole gum out of the purse of one of our Sunday School teachers and ran with it towards her home.
 The teacher ran after her and told the mother what had happened.
 The mother rebuked the child―not by telling her that it was wrong to steal, but that she hadn’t been sneaky enough.